mccombs/vtech2/content/doc/api-primer.md

 }
 ```

 In this example, the mutation creates a new round that is associated with the asset created in the previous example.
-It also shows a return payload requested as part of the mutation.
+The ID of the newly created round is returned in the payload.
 Note that the *asset ID* returned from the previous example of the creation of an asset is used in the creation of the round; this joins the round to the asset.

 ### Create an Allocation
 ```